energy-sync/bluetooth-location-tracking/readme.md

 A BLE receiver can be any computer that has Bluetooth and local internet capabilities.
 During development, the library we used for detecting BLE signals stopped working on Windows, so it is recommended to use a device with a Unix-based OS.
 Receivers can only determine the distance of a BLE beacon with an accuracy of 5-10 meters, so if they are placed too close to each other, then the system may give an incorrect location for a beacon.
 It is recommended to use [pm2](https://www.npmjs.com/package/pm2) to run the program on the receiver since it is used for remote restarts.

 ### Configuration
-Initally, the `controllerUrl` field in `ble-receiver/config.json` will need to be edited to match the IP for the device controller server in order to send beacon location updates and fetch config updates.
+Initially, the `controllerUrl` field in `ble-receiver/config.json` will need to be edited to match the IP for the device controller server in order to send beacon location updates and fetch config updates.
 Ex: `http://127.0.0.1:3002`.
 Other settings can be changed manually or through the device controller server web page.

 ### Starting

-To run the program for detecing BLE signals, run the following commands (Unix):
+To run the program for detecting BLE signals, run the following commands (Unix):
 ```
 cd ble-receiver
 npm i